SC LOWCOUNTRY TOUR

 Day 1

-10–20 miles, flat terrain
+10–33 miles, flat terrain

-We meet at mid-day at the lovely Beaufort Inn in the heart of the historic district.
+We meet at mid-day at the lovely Rhett House Inn in the heart of the historic district.
 After orientation and bicycle fittings, we'll pedal Beaufort's lovely neighborhoods where quiet streets between stately antebellum homes and Live Oaks draped with Spanish moss give us our first taste of South Carolina's charms.
 Pedal the Spanish Moss Trail, Beaufort's outstanding new rail trail.
 You'll learn about Beaufort's and South Carolina's colorful history before biking back to the inn.
 We relax before dinner as a group this evening, where we'll experience our first taste of the savory Lowcountry cuisine for which the area has become famous.

 Day 2